 Fees: The fees incurred from traders is the source of revenue for the brokers.
 Each broker incurs different fees with different structures.
 In forex, narrow spreads are highly beneficial for traders.
 Apart from spreads and commission traders must also enquire about other charges like account management fee, inactivity fee, deposit/withdrawal fee, currency conversion fee, etc.

 Trading Platform: The trade orders will be placed and closed through the trading platform.
 Hence, the interface of the trading platform should be user-friendly.
 MT4 and MT5 are the most chosen trading platforms globally but some brokers also offer much simpler platforms.
 It is important to check the available trading platforms at the broker and check suitability with the platform.

 |Broker Name||Typical EUR/USD Spread||Minimum Deposit||Max.
 Leverage|

-Forex trading in Malaysia is not legalized yet.
+Forex trading in Malaysia is not legalized yet but is neither illegal.
 Retail forex brokers offering trading services in Malaysia operate in a legal grey area.
 International forex brokers are allowed to accept clients residing in Malaysia.

 Many Forex Brokers support Islamic Accounts for Muslim traders, this includes HotForex, Tickmill, FXTM, OctaFX, and others.
 Such brokers do not incur swap fee on their Islamic or swap-free accounts.
 In return, they might incur higher spread or trading commission.

 To choose a good forex broker in Malaysia, you need to ensure safety through regulatory licenses held by the broker.
 Compare the fees, available instruments, trading platforms, customer support services, etc.